ImagingDataCommons/highdicom/docs/seg.rst

 use the :class:`highdicom.seg.Segmentation` class and provide a description of each segment, a pixel array of the segmentation mask, the source images as a list of ``pydicom.Dataset`` objects, and some other basic information.
-The segmentation pixel array is provided as a numpy array with an unsigned integer data type containing only the values 0 and 1.
+The segmentation pixel array is provided as a numpy array with a boolean or unsigned integer data type containing only the values 0 and 1.

 .. code-block:: python